jesseharold/MongoNewsScraper/README.md

     Usernames are checked for duplicates.

 ## TO DO
+* sort articles on news and saved pages my date modified
 * fix populate of comment info
-* fix commenting on saved page redirect

 Optional To Do's:
 * add date published to articles (optional)